 - Pediatric Brain Injury Program

 We have the COVID-19 vaccine for children ages 5 to 11 years.
 It’s effective, safe and will help get us back to normal.
-Call 612-873-6963 to make an appointment.
+Schedule an appointment with MyChart or call 612-873-6963.

 Safe Infant Sleep and SIDS Prevention